Join our family of orthodontic patients in Vernon, CT!

 Karen R. (Actual Parent)

-Dr. Griffin answers the questions that matter the most.
+Dr. Griffin answers the questions that matter the most about orthodontics.

 In the case of missing teeth, orthodontic treatment can help to align teeth adjacent to the area so that your dentist can recommend a suitable replacement.